AntonMause/tcl4soc/README.md

 =======================================================================

-OscRngCnt : Blink LEDs using ring oscillator.
+OscRngCnt : 1) Blink LEDs using ring oscillator.
 -myRngOsc : Chain of delay elements to build ring oscillator -myDffCnt : Chain of D-FlipFlops to build counter/clock divider -myDff    : Simple D-FlipFlop (intended for use in myDffCnt) (Toplevel with smallest amount of resources, good to verify your own board)

-OscChpCnt : Blink LEDs using On chip oscillator.
+OscChpCnt : 2) Blink LEDs using On chip oscillator.
 -myChpOsc : Use internal G4 25/50MHz RC-Osc
 (Next OnDie resource involved, go and check how it works)

-OscChpMux : Blink LEDs using On chip oscillator and ngMUX.
+OscChpMux : 3) Blink LEDs using On chip oscillator and ngMUX.
 -myCccMux : Clock Conditioning Circuit with Non Glitching Mux.
 (Good chance to see how NGMUX works timingwise)

-OscChpGat : Blink LEDs using On chip oscillator and GCLKINT.
+OscChpGat : 4) Blink LEDs using On chip oscillator and GCLKINT.
 -myCccGat : Clock Conditioning Circuit with Clock Gating block.
 (Good chance to see how GCLKINT works timingwise)

-OscCccPll : Blink LEDs using On chip oscillator and PLL.
+OscCccPll : 5) Blink LEDs using On chip oscillator and PLL.
 -myPllOsc50m : Use OnChip 1MHz Osc and PLL to create 50MHz.
 (Can be used to check if PLL power supply is of good quality)

-brdLexSwx : Control signal polarity for each Board/Kit supported.
+brdLexSwx : 6) Control signal polarity for each Board/Kit supported.

-OscXtlCnt : Blink LEDs using clock sourced by external crystal.
+OscXtlCnt : 7) Blink LEDs using clock sourced by external crystal.
 (This is the most precise binky using a real xtal ;-) -brdRstClk : One file for each Board/Kit constellation.

-OscXtlTxd : Send characters via default (USB?)UART at 115200 baud.
+OscXtlTxd : 8) Send characters via default (USB?)UART at 115200 baud.
 -mySerTxd : small UART transmitter fixed clock and baud rate (Can use bare metal txd unit for debug sessions, my little printk() )

+-mySerRxd : small UART receiver fixed clock and baud rate (May use bare metal rxd/txd units for debug sessions)

 =======================================================================
 List of supported or todo kits, some SF2 Kits do IGLOO2 emulation.